sveltejs/cli/documentation/docs/30-community-adders/30-submission.md

 ## Process

 - create a fork of `sveltejs/cli`
-- modify the community manifest file to list your adder (TODO: this file does not exist yet)
+- list your file in the `community-adders` directory
 - create a PR
 - wait for the the next release of `sv`